-(F5E jet fighters are considered obsolete in the current jet age but it is still part of our air defence system – no one should forget about that!
-Image source: http://cdn-www.airliners.net)
+(F5E jet fighters are considered obsolete in the current 3rd and 4th generation jet age but it is still part of our air defence system – no one should forget about that!
+Image source: Wikipedia)

 As we know by know – RMAF’s F5E fighter jet engine has been missing and the Government is now doing massive damage control due to national (does threat to national security rings a bell?) and international implications (perhaps under illegal shipments of military hardware?).

-The PM and the Defence Minister have repeated said that there is no cover-up and the police is “seriously” investigating.
-Good luck to them especially if those engines have left the country, the relevant paperworks have been destroyed and the real culprits have disappeared.
+The PM and the Defence Minister have repeatedly said that there is no cover-up and the police are “seriously” investigating.
+Good luck to them especially if those engines have left the country, the relevant paperwork have been destroyed and the real culprits have disappeared.

 Then we have this: –